linstantnoodles/sublime-text-cheatsheet/shortcuts.osx.md

 # Cheatsheet Contents

-## Moving around
-*Moving your cursor around with surgical precision*
+## Navigating cursor around

-**Move to the ...**
+**Move cursor to the ...**

-* L1
+    * beginning of a character
     * end of a character
-    * beginning of a character
-    * next line
-    * previous line

-* L2
+    ---
     * beginning of a word
     * end of a word

+    ---
     * beginning of the line
-    * end of a line
+    * end of the line
-    * beginning of a new line before a line
+    * next line
-    * beginning of a new line after a line
+    * previous line

+    ---
     * beginning of a file (before first line)
     * end of file (end of last line)

+    ---
-* L3
+    * closing parenthesis

+**Jump cursor to the ...**

     * specific line

+    ---
     * previous cursor position

-    *useful for not losing your position when you jump to a different part of the file*
     * next cursor position
-    * closing parenthesis

 Next section will be on ...

-## Selecting text
+## Selecting text to manipulate

-*Selecting text within a file to manipulate*
+**Select ...**

+This is a natural extension of knowing how to move your cursor around because a selection is a chunk of text that's been selected between your starting cursor and ending cursor position.

+If you know the shortcut for moving a cursor to the end of a word, then you'll know how to create a selection to the end of a word!